A writing tool to sharpen your thesis

 What a strong thesis statement actually does

 A thesis statement is the one sentence the rest of your essay has to defend.
 If the sentence does not take a position, there is nothing to defend, and the essay drifts into summary.
 The test for a working thesis is simple: could a reasonable reader disagree?
 If the answer is no, the thesis is actually a topic, and the essay will read as a report instead of an argument.
+This workspace walks you through four steps: list your claims, sharpen your main argument, test it against counter-points, polish the wording.

 Weak thesis versus strong thesis